Soul04Shadow/lightBot/README.md

 - **This Bot**: Review logs and configuration
 - **Docker**: Ensure Docker is properly installed

+### Spread Guard

+- `MAX_SPREAD_PERCENT` sets the maximum allowed bid/ask spread (in percent) before a trade is skipped.
+The default of `0.1` blocks trades when the spread is wider than 0.1% to avoid executing in illiquid order books.

 ## ⚠️ Disclaimer

 This bot is for educational and volume generation purposes.
 Use at your own risk: